 If there’s one thing we don’t like about the facelift, it would have to be those exhaust finishers installed just for décor as the real exhaust is underneath the bumper.

 Speaking of which, the rear bumper has a full-width chrome bar that also surrounds the “exhaust tips.”
 It complements the chrome line running along the bottom of the all-new taillights that continue to have a swanky “Z” theme.

 Some big changes have occurred inside the cabin as well where we notice what looks to be a fully digital instrument cluster.
 The infotainment system’s touchscreen is significantly wider than before, prompting Kia to move the central air vents below the display.
 Each display measures 12.3 inches and lends the dashboard a high-tech look.

 The switchgear on the center console looks more modern than before, while the analog clock has been removed altogether.
 An enclosed storage compartment is located underneath the new buttons for the climate controls to enable a cleaner look for the center console.

-The length of the new model has been extended by 50mm to four,905mm and also the breadth by 25mm to 1,860 mm.
+- The length of the new model has been extended by 50 mm to 4,905 mm and also the breadth by 25 mm to 1,860 mm.

 - The distance is extended to 2,850 mm providing a stable driving character.